mktwohy/Synth/APK_BUILDS/ReadMe.md

   - This should download the file.
 - Once downloaded, click on the download and it should automatically install.
   - If it doesn't install, you'll need to go to your web browser app settings and enable the option titled "Install Unknown Apps"

+Latest Build: 7-25-2021
+Changelog:
+- under the hood improvements which lessen the severity of the memory bug.
+This means that more notes can be played simultaneously without slowdown or crashing
+- Added UI Buttons for changing the current octave